Deadliest Hong Kong Animals

 In the early 1990s, there was a flurry of shark attacks and probable shark attacks in eastern Hong Kong waters, leading to ten fatalities or people going missing, probably as a result of attacks by one or more large sharks: The Sai Kung Shark Attacks – early 90′s, Sai Kung.

-There was considerable media hooplah, including Australian shark expert Vic Hislop arriving to hunt for the responsible shark, with no success.
+There was considerable media hooplah, including Australian shark hunter Vic Hislop arriving to find and kill the responsible shark, with no success.
 The incidents led to the government installing shark nets at all gazetted beaches.

 Since 1995, there hasn't been a reported shark attack in Hong Kong, Indeed, I haven't seen a report of a sizable shark that could attack humans, as sharks are rare here now thanks to massive over-fishing: Hong Kong Sharks.